-Duties & Responsibilities
+Duties & Responsibilities:

-The Conservation Commission is responsible for protecting Williamsburg's natural resources including wetlands and selected open space lands.
+The municipal Conservation Commission is responsible for protecting Williamsburg's natural resources including wetlands and selected open space lands.

-In cooperation with the Massachusetts Department of Environmenatl Protection, the Williamsburg Conservation Commission administers and enforces the Massachusetts Wetland Protection Act and the Massachusetts Rivers Protection Act.
-These laws protect ponds, rivers, river banks, streams, wetlands, floodplains, vernal pools, and other sensitive environmental resources, which are part of our ecosystem.
-This protection provides for clean water, nutrient-rich habitat, and wild-life feeding grounds.
-Residential and commercial projects near these resources require review and approval by the Conservation Commission.
+In cooperation with the Massachusetts Department of Environmental Protection, the Williamsburg Conservation Commission administers and enforces the Massachusetts Wetlands Protection Act and the Massachusetts Rivers Protection Act.
+These laws protect ponds, rivers, riverbanks, streams, wetlands, floodplains, vernal pools, and other sensitive environmental resources that are part of our ecosystem.
+This protection provides for clean water, healthy natural habitats, wildlife feeding and nesting areas, and floodwater abatement.